facebook/zstd/zstd_compression_format.md

 Compressed block format
 -----------------------
 This specification details the content of a _compressed block_.
-A compressed block has a size, which must be known in order to decode it.
+A compressed block has a size, which must be known.
 It also has a guaranteed maximum regenerated size, in order to properly allocate destination buffer.
 See "Frame format" for more details.